 Phoenix Sex Crimes Defense Attorney

 Being accused of a sex crime can be intense and scary.
 You have the right to a fair and speedy trial.
-At Ybarra Maldonado Law Group, we can offer you legal protection with our experienced and knowledgeable attorneys.
+At Ybarra Maldonado Law Group, we can offer you legal protection from an experienced criminal defense lawyer.
 If you’ve been accused of statutory rape or violating the age of consent law, reach out to us immediately.
-Call us today at 602-910-4040!
+Call us today at 602-910-4040 to schedule a consultation with us.